DeathKing/streem.rb/README.md

 ## Reference

-I will list the original paper or book, but I will also list the corresponding Chinese version.
+I will list the original papers and books, but I will also list the corresponding Chinese version.

-[Abl83] introduces a interesting system: **propagation of constraints(约束传播)** in **section 3.3.5**, which inspire me to develop the streem.rb.
+[Abl83] introduced a interesting system: **propagation of constraints(约束传播)** in section 3.3.5, which inspire me to develop the streem.rb.
 In the footnote of that page, we know "this idea first appeared in the incredibly forward-looking SKETCHPAD system by Ivan Sutherland".
-But in that system constraints are equations, which means the computation can be act in two different direction.
+Since in that system constraints are equations, which means the computation can be act in two different direction, but streem.rb has a distinguish direction: from a source to a destination.
 And that system is **nonpreemptive** and **signal sensitive**, in other words, once some signal changes, all the equations have to re-computing to be balanced through the 'constraint chains', that why it be called 'propagation'.
 Thus, we will be stuck in a chain too long.

 [Abl83] also encourages programmers implementing features as a DSL in a host language, so that you can get the power of the host language as an extension naturally.
-I think the syntax is not the most important matter now, so I ignore the syntax matter just implement the streem.rb in Ruby using some fantastic Ruby tricks.
+I think the syntax is not the most important matter now, so I ignore the syntax matter and just implement the streem.rb in Ruby using some fantastic Ruby tricks.

-[Dan02] indicates that a Linux/UNIX pipe is a/two file descriptor(s) shared between two process(one for write, one for read) in chapter.
-17.
+[Dan02] shows that a Linux/UNIX pipe is a/two file descriptor(s) shared between two processes(one for write, one for read) in chapter #17.

-Matz himself show a lot of interests in UNIX pipe, event-drive pattern(eventmachine), asynchronous IO, non-block IO and stream in [Matz12], and also inspire me a lot.
+Matz himself developed a consuming passion in UNIX pipe, event-drive pattern(eventmachine), asynchronous IO, non-block IO and stream in [Matz12] by analyzing serveral programming languages and useful libraries.
+[Matz12] gives me a general idea of what the streem.rb should act like.

 ### Original Version